This course is presented as

 The DevSecOps course covers the steps to integrate security programs from developers and operators through the business C-level.
 Every stakeholder plays a part and the learning material highlights how professionals can use these tools as the primary means of protecting the organisation and customer through multiple case studies, video presentations, discussion options, and exercise material to maximise learning value.
 These real-life scenarios create tangible takeaways participants can leverage upon their return to the office.

-The course positions learners to pass the DevSecOps Foundation exam form the DevOps Institute.
+The course positions learners to pass the DevSecOps Foundation exam from the DevOps Institute.

 The learning objectives include a practical understanding of: